Greenwashing, greenwishing, & greenhushing

-By Ben Baigrie, KAE Engagement Manager | 6th of September, 2024
+Written by Ben Baigrie, KAE Engagement Manager | September, 2024

-The Roots of ESG: A Brief Overview
+The roots of ESG: A brief overview

 Investors today increasingly consider Environmental, Social, and Governance (ESG) factors when making decisions.
 While the concept of socially responsible investing (SRI) began in the 1970s, the term ESG gained prominence in the early 2000s, reflecting a growing focus on issues like supply chain ethics, human rights, and environmental impact.
 At its core, ESG emphasizes that businesses should act responsibly, considering the interests of all stakeholders, not just investors - but with this, comes an added responsibility to communicate each company’s ESG strategy wisely - or else risking immense penalties, such as DWS’ $19 million settlement against greenwashing charges from the SEC in 2023.